indygreg/PyOxidizer/pyembed/docs/pyembed_crate_configuration.rst

 to build in the most environments.
 However, the built binaries will have a dependency against a foreign ``libpython`` and likely aren't suitable for distribution.

+This mode does not attempt to invoke ``pyoxidizer`` or find artifacts it would have built.
+It is possible to build the ``pyembed`` crate in this mode if the ``pyo3`` crate can find a Python interpreter.
+But, the ``pyembed`` crate may not be usable or work in the way you want it to.

+This mode is intended to be used for performing quick testing on the ``pyembed`` crate.
+It is quite possible that linking errors will occur in this mode unless you take additional actions to point Cargo at appropriate libraries.

 ``pyembed`` has a dependency on Python 3.8+.
 If an older Python is detected, it can result in build errors, including unresolved symbol errors.